HL7/fhir-shorthand/input/pagecontent/reference.md

 The rules in the named rule set are evaluated as if they were copied and pasted in the designated location.

-Each rule in the rule set should be compatible with item where the rule set is inserted, in the sense that all the rules defined in the rule set apply to elements actually present in the target.
+Each rule in the rule set should be compatible with the item where the rule set is inserted, in the sense that all the rules defined in the rule set apply to elements actually present in the target.
 Implementations should check the legality of a rule set at compile time.
 If a particular rule from a rule set does not match an element in the target, that rule will not be applied, and an error should be emitted.
 It is up to implementations if other valid rules from the rule set are applied.

 **Example:**